-Let's look at your categories as an example.
+Let's look at your product categories as an example.

-More importantly, you can reach a consensus on what SKUs will be in the category according to performance data.
-Knowing this can help you to drive profitability across the board.
-That's because you're increasing the availability of the correct products, in the correct place, and at the correct time.
+Knowing this can help you drive profitability across the board because you increase the availability of the correct products in the right place at the right time.

 2. It makes your data more accessible

-Once you have implemented a category management solution in your business - having grouped products into logical categories and managed as individual business units with their objectives, roles, and strategies - you can define any data that you've associated with the category.
+Once you have implemented a category management solution in your business - having grouped products into logical categories and managed them as individual business units with their objectives, roles, and strategies - you can define any data associated with the grouping.

-This enables you to create a focused data processing workflow using a single data source that is relevant to a specific category thus increasing the accessibility, visibility and validity of the data.
+It enables you to create a focused data processing workflow using a single data source relevant to a specific category, which increases the accessibility, visibility and validity of your data.
 Furthermore, it enables you and your supplier client to make better business decisions for the benefit of their customers.

-If you were to use a solution such as DotActiv, for example, you could also automatically transfer your data to other systems.
+If you use a category management solution such as DotActiv, you can automatically transfer your data to other systems.

-3. It allows for the better management of your assortments/range
+3. It allows for the better management of your assortments

-A common problem that you might face as a retailer is knowing how many products you can realistically merchandise within your stores where the space available is unknown and sometimes not considered.
+A common problem you might face as a retailer is to know how many products you can realistically merchandise within your stores where the space available is unknown and sometimes not considered.

 There is also the point that even if you know your space constraints, you can still face the issue of deciding which SKUs to list to achieve your objectives for the category within your space available.

-Again, it's a problem that category management can solve.
+Again, this is a problem that category management software can solve.

 By bringing together market data, your space constraints relative to each market, and your performance metrics and data that drive the overall objective for a category, you have a better idea of how to present your products.

-A category management solution such as DotActiv can expose market data (clusters), space constraints and performance metrics relative to each category.
-This allows you to bring them together to understand how each market performs by category, and the space constraints relative to each market for a category.
+A category management solution such as DotActiv can understand market data (clusters), space constraints and performance metrics relative to each category.
+It allows you to understand the performance of the markets by category and the space constraints relative to each.

-This also enables you to make better decisions when planning assortments.
-It's because you're basing any decisions on the performance of each SKU within the category and your available space.
-The result is optimised replenishment, availability, and overall customer satisfaction.
+By basing any decisions on the performance of each SKU within the category and your available space, you're optimising replenishment, availability, and overall customer satisfaction.

 What are the financial benefits of category management?